Swiss president opposes arms exports to Ukraine, citing neutrality

 Several initiatives are under way in parliament towards relaxing the re-export rules, but any decision is likely months away.

-Berset, who met in New York with UN chief Antonio Guterres just before the Secretary-General traveled to Ukraine, noted that the Swiss parliament "has a lot of possibilities to change the laws."
+Berset, who met in New York with UN chief António Guterres just before the Secretary-General travelled to Ukraine, noted that the Swiss parliament "has a lot of possibilities to change the laws".

 "If the parliament would agree to change this legal framework, then we will work in the context of this new legal framework, but we will also take time," he said.

-But, he emphasized, "It's not possible to make exception to the legal framework."
+But, he emphasised, "It's not possible to make exceptions to the legal framework."